 Now let’s compare the A3 size to our standard 11×14 paper used in the U.S. Checking the American paper sizes above and remember that root two is about 1.4142, it appears that the 5×7 crop factor you use in Photoshop will enable you to fill an A3 sheet of paper to the limit However, if you print the same image on 11×14 paper, you will have a lot of wasted area.
 Actually printing any image on A3 paper gives you almost 20% more geography to showcase your work.
 Note also that A3, as well as 11×14, can be matted easily on a 16×20 mat board.

 In conclusion, I believe if we were to do a study of all photographers throughout history, we would discover that their minds function very mathematically regardless of their formal math training.
-We all seem to use both the right and left side of our brains in the creation process.
+With our cameras, we all seem to use both the right and left side of our brains in the creation process.
 Besides the technical aspects mention above, consider all the other ways that mathematics enters our art.
-We constantly consider the geometry of composition with points such as the rule of thirds and the the geometry of composition balance.
+We constantly consider the geometry of composition with guidelines such as the rule of thirds and the the actual geometry of composition balance.
 We obviously love the art of photography, but in a strange and beautiful way we also respect the math that defines and supports it.